bparanj/crystal/programming/iac/docs/deployer/deploy-user.md

 ### Note

 - You may need to adjust permissions or group memberships to allow switching users without a password.
-This typically involves adding the `ubuntu` user to a group that has `sudo` or `su` permissions for the `deploy` user without requiring a password.
+This  involves adding the `ubuntu` user to a group that has `sudo` or `su` permissions for the `deploy` user without requiring a password.
 This setup requires editing the `/etc/sudoers` file through the `visudo` command for safety.
 - For automated scripts or Ansible playbooks, it's common to use `sudo` for its flexibility and logging capabilities.
 To allow the `ubuntu` user to switch to the `deploy` user without a password, you might add a line like this to the `/etc/sudoers` file (using `visudo` to edit):
   ```sudoers
   ubuntu ALL=(deploy) NOPASSWD: ALL